Real Estate Entrepreneur Interviewed by Host Angelo Cruz on the CyberCEO Podcast

-Reg helps Hoke with too many essential tasks to count–including managing Hoke's schedule, generating social media content, communicating with clients, taking notes, handling payroll, and more.
-"My health is better because she's there," Hoke says.
-Reg's work has made it possible for Hoke to focus on what's most important: her family.
+Maslowski was so impressed by her Cyberbacker that she became a franchise owner.
+She saw an opportunity to expose areas of her state to new ideas and resources, and she admires the comprehensive training and support system Cyberbacker has in place.
+"The whole system is very well organized," she says.

-Reg and Hoke have become more than coworkers in the three years they have been working together.
-"I consider her an extension of my family," Hoke says.
-"She knows my heart."
+"If you want to increase your business, you should hire a Cyberbacker," Maslowski says.

-Listen to the full podcast interview by Angelo Cruz with Marie Hoke on your favorite podcast channel
+Listen to the full podcast interview by Angelo Cruz with Jane Maslowski on your favorite podcast channel

 · iTunes